hyperledger/fabric-sdk-node/fabric-network/README.md

 SDK for writing node.js applications to interact with [Hyperledger Fabric](http://hyperledger-fabric.readthedocs.io/en/latest/).

+> **Note:** When developing applications for Hyperledger Fabric v2.4 and later, you are strongly encouraged to use the [Fabric Gateway client API](https://hyperledger.github.io/fabric-gateway/).

 This package encapsulates the APIs to connect to a Fabric network, submit transactions and perform queries against the ledger, and listen for or replay events.

 Additional packages are also provided: